thomanil/slapshot/README.md

 USAGE:
 ======

-TODO First create a write-token for the app through https://rink.hockeyapp.net/manage/auth_tokens
+TODO more info on this: First create a write-token for the app through https://rink.hockeyapp.net/manage/auth_tokens

-From anywhere inside a valid Android project, run it like this:

-	slapshot
+	slapshot --path APK_FILE_PATH --message RELEASE_NOTE_MESSAGE

 Note: slapshot will ask you for Hockeyapp write token on the initial run of the tool, and creates a dotfile with your token after your